Inferring the nature of the boson at 125-126 GeV: CONCLUSION

 We conclude that by looking at the three uni-angular distributions and examining the numbers of $Z^*Z^*$ to $ZZ^*$ events one can unambiguously confirm whether the new boson is indeed the Higgs with $J^{PC}=0^{++}$ and with couplings to $Z$ bosons exactly as predicted in the Standard Model.
 We show that the terms in the angular distribution corresponding to $P_2(\cos{\theta_1})$ and $P_2(\cos{\theta_2})$ play a critical role in distinguishing the $J=2$ and $J=0$ states.
 The distributions are identical for Spin-0 case, but must be different for Spin-2 state except in a special $J^P=2^+$ case where $F_3 = F_4 = F_L = F_M =0$.
 The ratio of the number of $Z^*Z^*$ events to the number of $ZZ^*$ events provides a unique identification for this special $J^P=2^+$ case.
 In this special case the number of $Z^*Z^*$ events dominates significantly over the number of $ZZ^*$ events.
 The Spin-2 resonance can thus be unambiguously confirmed or ruled out.
 With Spin-2 possibility ruled out, Spin-0 can be studied in detail.

 The resonance would then be a parity-odd state ($0^{-+}$) if $F_L = F_{\parallel} = 0$ and a parity-even state ($0^{++}$) if $F_{\perp}=0$.
-If the resonance is found to be in $0^{++}$ state, we need to check whether $T_1^{(0)}$ and $T_2^{(0)}$ terms are as predicted in SM.
-The $q_2^2$ integrated values for the observables $T_1^{(0)}$ and $T_2^{(0)}$ are uniquely predicted in SM at tree level to be $-0.148$ and $0.117$ respectively.
+If the resonance is found to be in $0^{++}$ state, we need to check whether $T_2^{(0)}$ and $U_2^{(0)}$ terms are as predicted in SM.
+The $q_2^2$ integrated values for the observables $T_2^{(0)}$ and $U_2^{(0)}$ are uniquely predicted in SM at tree level to be $-0.148$ and $0.117$ respectively.
 These tests would ascertain whether the $0^{++}$ state is the SM Higgs or some non-SM boson.
 If it turns out to be a non-SM boson, we can also measure the coefficients $a,b,c$ by using Eqs.~\eqref{eq:a}, \eqref{eq:b} and \eqref{eq:c}.
 If the boson is a mixed parity state, the relative phase between the parity-even and parity-odd amplitudes can also be measured by studying the $\sin{2\phi}$ term in the uni-angular distribution.
 We present a step by step methodology in Fig.~\ref{fig:flowchart} for a quick and sure-footed determination of spin and parity of the newly discovered boson.
-Our approach of using Legendre polynomials and the choice of helicity amplitudes classified by parity enable us to unambiguously determine if the new resonance is indeed the Standard Model Higgs with least possible measurements and minimum number of events.
+Our approach of using Legendre polynomials and the choice of helicity amplitudes classified by parity enable us to construct angular asymmetries that unambiguously determine if the new resonance is indeed the Standard Model Higgs.

-\acknowledgments RS is grateful to Institute of Physics, Academia Sinica, for hospitality where part of the work was done.
+Numerically we have have simulated the dominant continuum $ZZ$ background and Standard Model signal shown that our acceptances are in good agreement with the ATLAS predictions.
+Using the uni-angular distributions derived in this paper we compute the q-statistic $q =\ln\left( \mathcal{L}_{0^+}/\mathcal{L}_{0^-} \right)$.
+We observe the separation power of this approach is most powerful at low luminosity assuming that the cuts and the acceptances remain the same at each luminosity.
+For easy experimental adaption we have included power law parametrization of the various angular coefficients in terms of the fundamental Higgs vertex parameters.
+We also obtain fits for $b/a$ and $c/a$ for a 43-event sample, demonstrating that both $b$ and $c$ can be constrained by a rather small sample of data. \acknowledgments RS is grateful to Institute of Physics, Academia Sinica, for hospitality where part of the work was done.
 We thank Sridhara Dasu for discussions.
+AM is supported by the U.S. Department of Energy under Contract No. DE-FG02-96ER40969.